StevenGKOR/e-commerce-api/README.md

 E-Commerce API is a server-side application, provide management of users, products and orders of an online store, developed with
 Javascript, Node.js, Express.js and MongoDB.
-Extra packages like docGen and JTW were used. (most of the HTML it comes from the docgen library)
+Extra packages like docGen and JTW were used.

 URL : https://e-commerce-api-cva2.onrender.com/